Saint Paul Seminary: Early history

-Affiliation with Saint Thomas
+Seminary restructuring

+Prior to the founding of Saint John Vianney Seminary, students received their education in a "6-6" plan at Nazareth Hall Preparatory Seminary and the Saint Paul Seminary.
+In 1959, Archbishop William Brady ordered a feasibility study for a "4-4-4" plan for priestly formation: four years of study at Nazareth Hall Preparatory Seminary, four years of study at the College of Saint Thomas, and four years of study at the Saint Paul Seminary.
+This plan was overwhelmingly supported.
+However, due to declining enrollment after the Second Vatican Council, by 1967 the "4-4-4" plan seemed no longer feasible and there was a stronger desire to create a college seminary at the University of St. Thomas and close Nazareth Hall.
+Saint John Vianney Seminary was founded in 1968, and Nazareth Hall was closed in 1971, thereby moving to a "4-4" plan with no high school seminary.

-While the Saint Paul Seminary and University of St. Thomas both were owned by the Archdiocese and were next to each, they operated separately.
-In 1980, rector Monsignor William Baumgaertner began to think that collaboration between the two institutions could have some great benefit.
+While the Saint Paul Seminary and University of St. Thomas both were owned by the archdiocese and were next to each, they operated separately.
+In 1980, rector William Baumgartner began to think that collaboration between the two institutions could have some great benefit.
 Bishop Kinney of Saint Cloud suggested a merger in 1981.
-From 1983 t9 1987, there was much discussion and politics attempting to determine what such a union should look like.
+From 1983 to 1987, there was much discussion and politics attempting to determine what such a union should look like.
 Finally, in 1987, an agreement was made.
 Under the agreement, Saint Paul Seminary built new administration and dormitory buildings and sold the most of its land and buildings to St. Thomas, including Loras, Grace, and Cretin residence halls and the Binz refectory.
 The Ireland library building was included in the sale, but the books remained the property of Saint Paul Seminary.
 The reorganization allowed SPS increased resources for formation of seminarians to priests.
 The new School of Divinity provided graduate level course in theology for lay people who wished to assume leadership roles in their parishes and schools.
-The School of Divinity would remain under the jurisdiction of SPS.
+The School of Divinity remained under the jurisdiction of SPS.

+St. Mary's Chapel was also renovated at that time.

-Contemporary History
+Contemporary history

-In 2005, Monsignor Aloysius R. Callaghan was appointed rector of SPS.
+In 2005, Aloysius R. Callaghan was appointed rector of SPS.
 During his tenure as rector, Saint Paul Seminary greatly increased its enrollment and programs.

-During the transition to John Clayton Nienstedt as Archbishop of Saint Paul and Minneapolis in 2008, the archbishop was removed as ex-officio chair of the Board of Directors of the university, allowing the seminary the option to pull out of the affiliation agreement at any time.

-On January 1, 2019, Reverend Joseph Taphorn succeeded Callaghan as Saint Paul Seminary rector.
-Under Taphorn, resturcturing to allow for the implementation of a propadeutic year began.
+On January 1, 2019, Joseph Taphorn succeeded Callaghan as Saint Paul Seminary rector.
+Under Taphorn, restructuring to allow for the implementation of a propadeutic year began.